-Ah yes, the million dollar question.
+Ah yes, the million-dollar question.
 Fortunately, the Cricut Maker is not a million dollars (though maybe it will help you become a millionaire ;-).

 It is a bit expensive though.
 At $399, it is definitely the most expensive Cricut Machine…but when you hear about what it can do…you’ll understand why it’s around $400.
+It’s a powerhouse.